GiggleLiu/ScientificComputingForPhysicists/contents/index.md

 # Who should read this book? {-}

-I am a book about scientific computing with the Julia programming language.
-I am supposed to be read by people who aim to become professional scientific computing programmers.
+I am a book for those who aim to become professional scientific computing programmers.
 Before reading me, please make sure

-* the problem you are trying to solve runs more than 10min.
+* the problem you are trying to solve runs more than 10min,
-* you are not satisfied with any existing tools.
+* you want to become a tool builder rather than tools user, and you are happy with using the Julia programming language.